74hc595/PIC16F1-USB-Bootloader/README.md

 A *bootloader* solves these problems.
 It's a small piece of code that lives in a (typically write-protected) region of the microcontroller's flash memory, and allows firmware to be uploaded via a standardized connection--like USB or [RS-232](http://en.wikipedia.org/wiki/RS-232)--without a special programming device.
 The popular [Arduino](http://arduino.cc) platform uses a [bootloader](http://arduino.cc/en/Hacking/Bootloader?from=Tutorial.Bootloader) to simplify programming, among other things.

+Once an in-system programmer has been used to program the bootloader onto a microcontroller, new application firmware can be uploaded without it.
+(Almost every modern microcontroller architecture, including the PIC, allows its flash memory to be "self-programmed" by code running on the device itself.)
+The area of flash memory containing the bootloader is typically marked as protected so that it's not overwritten when uploading new application firmware.

 ## Read this first!

 - This is **experimental** and has barely been tested.
 A PIC programmed with this bootloader has been confirmed to enumerate and behave correctly under Mac OS X 10.9.5 on a MacBook Pro.